 As a former student of the MHC Conservatory, instructor Taelynn Boschee is excited to share her experience with a new generation of dancers.

 “What I love most is being able to teach in the environment where I grew up dancing as a child.
-Now I can instill my passion for dance in my own students.”
+Now I can instil my passion for dance in my own students.”

 Boschee adds that the shorter, eight-week sessions have been popular with students and parents alike.
 Dancers are able to try out a variety of classes without having to commit to one activity for an entire year.
 The affordability of the program has also been well-received, as there are no additional time commitments or expenses related to competitions and costumes.

 Not just for kids, adults also have an opportunity to discover dance in a relaxed environment with no prior experience necessary.
 Adult classes explore basic elements like balance, rhythm and strength, incorporate fitness components like yoga and Pilates, or focus on particular styles like hip hop and modern.

 “I love that it is a fun atmosphere focused on the students where we can see them excel at their own pace,” says Goring.

 Goring and Boshcee are joined at the conservatory by Amber Kilback and Rebekah Smith who lead many of the adult classes.